Holistic Defense

 4. State Appellate Defender Office

-Interested students will inform their assigned Placement Assistant within the Office of Field Education of their participation in the Holistic Defense Course Series during the period when field placements are arranged.
+Interested students will inform their assigned Placement Assistant within the Office of Practicum Education of their participation in the Holistic Defense Course Series during the period when practicum placements are arranged.

-Seminar: Any student participating in the Holistic Defense Course Series and is placed at one of the holistic defense field agencies, will also be required to participate in a seminar, SW 6991 Holistic Defense Lecture (2 Cr.), in the fall semester.
-This seminar course is taken simultaneously while the student is in field placement and meets for 2 hours every other week.
-The course focuses on discussing and processing issues within the field experience and also issues such as collaborative working relationships across disciplines, conflict resolution, confidentiality, and ethics.
-This seminar is open to MSW students and other disciplines, with permission, including law students.
+Seminar: Any student participating in the Holistic Defense Course Series and is placed at one of the holistic defense practicum agencies, will also be required to participate in a seminar, SW 6991 Holistic Defense Lecture (2 Cr.), in the fall semester.
+This seminar course is taken simultaneously while the student is in practicum placement.
+This seminar is open to MSW and law students.

 Contact